ElWizard666/HWHash/readme.md

 Usecase
 ---
 CruelMonitor was built using HWHash as its data provider.
 CruelMonitor was built using C# backend as the collector for HWiNFO and as a WebSockets server to share the content in realtime, packed with MessagePack.

-60FPS, performance graphs are drawed directly on the Windows Desktop, 60 FPS, <1ms delay and low CPU usage.
+Performance metrics are drawed directly on the Windows Desktop, 60FPS, <1ms delay and low CPU usage.
 <p align="center">
   <img src="https://github.com/layer07/HWHash/blob/main/media/HWHashDemo.webp">
 </p>